It is a long-held wisdom that mobile apps play a crucial role for retailers, as well as that they must include the features that shoppers seek.

 David Bowen, Head of Product of Episerver, said of the report:

 “In 2017 mobile is going to play a bigger role than ever before in both marketing and retail.
 Our research shows that smartphones have reached near-complete adoption in the UK, with ownership of tablet devices also now pushing 70%.
 Yet while mobile commerce is going to be hugely important for today’s retailers, mobile apps are going out of style.

 “This switch from mobile apps to in-browser experiences is largely being driven by the surge of mobile search and traffic, consumers have grown accustomed to managing their lives through a web browser.
 As such, the idea of manually installing and launching a different app for each brand experience seems like an unnecessary hassle.”

 These two reports raise important questions on the subject of retailers’ relationship with mobile apps – not least of which is, how realistic is it to imagine customers buying through multiple apps on their smartphone?

 On the one hand, research is telling us that consumers want to use apps supplemented with AI that help them to make choices based on previous purchases.
 But on the other hand, and in the context of this ever-faster world we live in, we’re told consumers are only interested in finding what they’re looking for and that browsers are the answer to this demand for pace.

 Retailer-specific apps can certainly underpin customer experience and potentially support loyalty, but can we foresee consumers opening multiple apps from their smartphone to make purchases?
 We are sure this is a debate that will continue throughout 2017.

-Talk to our logistics consultants here at Bis Henderson Consulting today to learn more about the assistance that we can provide in your efforts to optimise your organisation’s supply chain.
+Talk to our logistics consulting and supply chain consulting specialists here at Bis Henderson Consulting today to learn more about the assistance that we can provide in your efforts to optimise your organisation’s supply chain.